mazwat/mazwat.github.io/arduino-lm.md

 ![Home made board](images/home-made-board.png)
 *fig3. - Home Made Arduino Board*

-## So what is an Arduino Board?
+## What is the purpose of an Arduino Board?

 It's a rapid prototyping board.
 It gives you the ability to quickly plug pins from the Arduino to devices and components on a bread board to rapidly prototype creative electronic projects.

 ![Arduino and Breadboard](images/board-bread.png)
 *fig4. - Arduino, breadboard with LED and resistor*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3ODg3MDY3MSwzMDU5NDMzMzMsLTE3NT
-E5MTIwOTcsMjEwNDEyMzYwOCwxODAyNDU1MzU5LDQ3OTIzOTgy
-OCwxNzA5OTk4NjIsLTEwODM1ODE1NzksLTEyMDU0Njg3MzddfQ
-==
+eyJoaXN0b3J5IjpbMTUxNzQ2MDcsMzA1OTQzMzMzLC0xNzUxOT
+EyMDk3LDIxMDQxMjM2MDgsMTgwMjQ1NTM1OSw0NzkyMzk4Mjgs
+MTcwOTk5ODYyLC0xMDgzNTgxNTc5LC0xMjA1NDY4NzM3XX0=
 -->